preetham9817/DigitalTwinCloudPlatformforSmartCampusSustainabilityAnalytics_AWS_Cloud_Project_2026/dataset/dataset_description.md

 - Occupancy
 - Sustainability Score

+---

 ## Purpose

 The dataset is used to simulate real-time campus monitoring, sustainability analysis, predictive analytics, and Digital Twin visualization using AWS cloud services.

+### Applications

+- Digital Twin Visualization
+- Sustainability Analytics
+- Resource Optimization
+- Predictive Analysis
+- Dashboard Generation

+---

-## File Format
+## File Information

-- CSV
+- **File Format:** CSV

-## Number of Records

-- 100
+- **Number of Records:** 100

+---

 ## Status

-This is a simulated dataset created for the Phase-I design and development of the project.
+This is a simulated dataset created for the **Phase-I design and development** of the project.

 ## Purpose